moutasem-abdullatif/via-scientific/README.md

 - `API`: This directory contains the `node.js` REST API backend (for detiled information about the API endpoints and usage refer to the
   [API](./api/) folder).
-- `frontend`: This directory hosts the `next.js` frontend application. (still working on it, not pushed yet)
+- `frontend`: This directory hosts the `next.js` frontend application.
 - `MongoDB`: Includes the database seeding script (`js` script, replacing the initial `bash` script) and the `db.json` database file, which was converted from the `.tsv` file provided in the task email.
   - _Note_: The seeding process was switched from a `bash` script to a `js` script due to connection issues encountered with MongoDB in